Environmental management plan

 Clients can request the service in the Branches, by calling 800 Energía, in the Virtual Agency, social networks.

-- The use of stickers or stickers is implemented to raise awareness among workers regarding the relationship between the use of paper and the number of trees consumed by that use.
+- The use of stickers or stickers to raise awareness among workers regarding the relationship between the use of paper and the amount of trees consumed by that use is implemented.

-Printer with the campaign sticker for the rational use of paper
+Printer with the sticker of the campaign of rational use of paper

-The paper saving campaign is important because for every ton of recycled paper it is:
+The paper saving campaign is important because for every ton of recycled paper you can:

 - Save 15 cubic meters of water.

-- Avoid the emission of 5 tons of CO2.
+- Prevents the emission of 5 tons of CO2.